Worcester, England: Modern era

-Riots took place in 1831, in response to the defeat of the Reform Bill, reflecting discontent with the city administration and the lack of democratic representation.
+Riots took place in 1831 reflecting discontent with the city administration and the lack of democratic representation.
 Citizens petitioned the House of Lords for permission to build a County Hall.
-Local government reform took place in 1835, which for the first time created election procedures for councillors, but also restricted the ability of the city to buy and sell property.
-Political corruption, particularly bribing of voters, was endemic in Parliamentary elections, contributing to a string of Conservative victories even against a wider swing to the Liberals, and was investigated in the 1890s and by a Royal Commission in 1906.
+Local government reform took place in 1835 creating elections for councillors.
+The Shire Hall, which was designed by Charles Day and Henry Rowe in the Greek Revival style, was completed in 1835.